-- 36. Exams, other evaluations or other services received solely for the purpose of judicial or administrative proceedings or research, except emergency examination of a child ordered by judicial authorities. - 37.
-Non-medical self-care or self-help training. - 38.
-Educational classes, programs or seminars, including but not limited to childbirth classes, except as described in Professional Services. - 39.
-Coverage for costs associated with translation of medical records and claims to English. - 40.
-Treatment for spider veins. - 41.
-Services not received from or under the direction of a physician, except as described in this Policy. - 42.
-Preventive dental services. - 43.
-Elective, induced abortions, except as medically necessary to protect the life of the mother. - 44.
-Therapeutic acupuncture. - 45.
-Services billed by an acupuncturist. - 46.
-Services for or related to vision therapy and orthoptic and/or pleoptic training, except as described in Professional Services. - 47.
+- 37. Elective, induced abortions, except as medically necessary to protect the life of the mother. - 38.
+Therapeutic acupuncture, dry needling or services billed by an acupuncturist. - 39.
+Services for or related to vision therapy and orthoptic and/or pleoptic training, except as described in Professional Services. - 40.
 Services for or related to intensive behavior therapy treatment programs for the treatment of autism spectrum disorders.
-Examples of such services include, but are not limited to, Early Intensive Developmental & Behavioral Intervention (EIDBI), Applied Behavioral Analysis (ABA), Intensive Early Intervention Behavior Therapy (IEIBT), Intensive Behavior Intervention (IBI), and Lovaas therapy. - 48.
-Sensory Integration including Auditory Integration Training. - 49.
-Orthognathic surgery for cosmetic purposes. - 50.
-Health care professional services for maternity labor and delivery in the home. - 51.
-Surgery for morbid obesity. - 52.
-Assisted reproductive technology services, including but not limited to: in vitro fertilization (IVF), gamete and zygote intrafallopian transfer (GIFT and ZIFT) procedures; tubal embryo transfer; intracytoplasmic sperm injection (ICSI); ova or embryo acquisition, retrieval, donation, preservation, and/or storage; and/or any conception that occurs outside the woman's body. - 53.
-Charges that are paid under any medical payment, personal injury protection, automobile or other coverage that is paid without regard to fault, including charges that are applied toward any deductible, copayment or coinsurance requirement of such coverage. - 54.
-Services for private-duty nursing, except as stated in Home Health Care. - 55.
-Services for sex transformation surgery, sex hormones related to surgery, related preparation and follow-up treatment, and care and counseling, unless medically necessary and prior authorization is obtained from MIC before you receive services. - 56.
-Functional capacity evaluations and related services for vocational purposes or for determination of disability or pension benefits.

-- 57. Services for chemotherapy, supplies, drugs and aftercare in connection with a human organ transplant that is not covered (see Organ And Bone Marrow Transplants). - 58.
-Services for or in connection with fetal tissue transplantation. - 59.
-Services which are not within the scope of licensure or certification of the provider. - 60.
-Charges for services by a non-network provider in excess of the non-network provider reimbursement amount. - 61.
-Non-emergency transportation. - 62.
-Non-emergency services received outside the United States. - 63.
-Services provided to your dependents if you have subscriber coverage only.
-(If you need to add coverage for your dependents, see the Eligibility And Enrollment section.) - 64.
-Services solely for or related to the treatment of snoring. - 65.
-Out-of-network virtual care. - 66.
-Any form, mixture or preparation of cannabis for medical or therapeutic use and any device or supplies related to its administration. - 67.
-Animals and any service or treatment related to animals. - 68.
+Examples of such services include, but are not limited to, Early Intensive Developmental & Behavioral Intervention (EIDBI), Applied Behavioral Analysis (ABA), Intensive Early Intervention Behavior Therapy (IEIBT), Intensive Behavior Intervention (IBI) and Lovaas therapy. - 41.
+Sensory Integration including Auditory Integration Training. - 42.
+Orthognathic surgery for cosmetic purposes. - 43.
+Assisted reproductive technology services, including but not limited to: in vitro fertilization (IVF), gamete and zygote intrafallopian transfer (GIFT and ZIFT) procedures; tubal embryo transfer; intracytoplasmic sperm injection (ICSI); ova or embryo acquisition, retrieval, donation, preservation and/or storage; and/or any conception that occurs outside the woman's body. - 44.
+Services for private-duty nursing, except as stated in Home Health Care. - 45.
+Medical and hospital services that are directly related to a non-covered service will not be paid.
+If a particular type of service is denied, the bundle of services that accompanies that service, services that would not have been provided but for the provision of the non-covered service, are not covered.
+MIC does cover emergency services that are received to treat complications of a non-covered service. - 46.
+Services which are not within the scope of licensure or certification of the provider. - 47.
+Charges for services by a non-network provider in excess of the non-network provider reimbursement amount. - 48.
+Non-emergency transportation. - 49.
+Non-emergency services received outside the United States. - 50.
+Services solely for or related to the treatment of snoring. - 51.
+Out-of-network virtual care. - 52.
+Any form, mixture or preparation of cannabis for medical or therapeutic use and any device or supplies related to its administration. - 53.
+Animals and any service or treatment related to animals. - 54.
 Drugs provided or administered by a physician or other provider on an outpatient basis, except those drugs that meet the definition of "professionally administered drugs."
 Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs and Prescription Specialty Drugs or otherwise described as a specific benefit in this Policy. - 69.
-Procedures, tests, or other services that are exclusively provided to monitor the effectiveness of non-covered fertilization procedures. - 70.
-Physician, hospital and ambulatory surgical center services for the treatment of infertility. - 71.
-Services for intrauterine insemination (IUI). - 72.
-Sperm banking and/or storage. - 73.
-Donor sperm. - 74.
-Donor eggs. - 75.
-Services related to adoption. - 76.
-Drugs, supplies and biologics that have not been approved by the U.S. Food and Drug Administration (FDA). - 77.
-Medical devices that have not been approved by the U.S. Food and Drug Administration (FDA), other than those granted a humanitarian device exemption. - 78.
-New to market biologics and professionally administered drugs.
-Biologics and professionally administered drugs recently approved by the FDA (including approval for a new indication) will not be covered until they are reviewed and approved for coverage by MIC. - 79.
+Coverage for drugs is as described in Prescription Drugs or otherwise described as a specific benefit in this Policy. - 55.
+Procedures, tests or other services that are exclusively provided to monitor the effectiveness of non-covered fertilization procedures. - 56.
+Physician, hospital and ambulatory surgical center services for the treatment of infertility.

+- 57. Services for intrauterine insemination (IUI). - 58.
+Collection, retrieval, purchase, freezing and/or storage of sperm or eggs. - 59.
+Services related to adoption. - 60.
+Drugs, supplies, biologics and biosimilars that have not been approved by the U.S. Food and Drug Administration (FDA). - 61.
+Medical devices that have not been approved by the U.S. Food and Drug Administration (FDA), other than those granted a humanitarian device exemption. - 62.
+New to market biologics, biosimilars and professionally administered drugs.
+Biologics, biosimilars and professionally administered drugs recently approved by the FDA (including approval for a new indication) will not be covered until they are reviewed and approved for coverage by MIC. - 63.
 Professionally administered drugs that do not meet both of the following requirements: (a) administered in conjunction with a covered benefit and (b) administered by a physician acting within the scope of the provider's license.

-AA.
-How To Submit A Claim
+Z. How To Submit A Claim